 Further tests can also be carried out of this kind.
 For example, you could carry out a drainage test.
 This test is done by simply adding water to the 50 cm pit and leaving it overnight.
 Should you find this water, the drainage of your soil is lacking.

 Information relating to the soil's structure and texture can easily be gathered using the pit.
 Specifically, observing the sides of the pit will give you clear information regarding the two factors.
 It would be best if you also examined the pit sides to determine the root penetration level.
 If you happen to find a relatively rigid layer, especially at the sides, understand that digging is needed.
 Digging, in this case, will help to improve the drainage since you're loosening the soil.
 There are also cases where dark topsoil is usually resting on an impervious rock.
 During these instances, digging will not help much.
 You would raise a suitable way of addressing these case beds.

 A majority of crops will not do well in soils having relatively high wet conditions.
 Waterlogged soils will only support some plants and spell doom for a majority.
 In this regard, identifying the type of crop is of great essence and will ensure that you are successful while using this kind of soil.

-There is a considerably growing list of plants that can thrive in areas that are considered to have wet soils.
-This group will thrive in these areas, provided that there is oxygen in the said kind of soil
+A considerably growing list of plants can thrive in areas that are considered to have wet soils.
+This group will thrive in these areas, provided oxygen in the said kind of soil.

-It is worth noting that clay can also have properties exhibiting the same characteristics with soils that are considered to be wet.
+It is worth noting that clay can also have properties exhibiting the same characteristics as soils considered to be wet.
 In this case, there are also a group of plants that will do well with these conditions.
-Specifically, crops for soils that are considered to be wet includes; Cornus Alba, weigela, and c.
+Specifically, crops for soils considered to be wet include; Cornus Alba, weigela, and c.
 Stolonifera.
 On the other hand, perennials that can thrive in these conditions include Hosta, Astilbe, Actea, and Zantedeschia.